ZhangGroup-MITChemistry/DRAGON/README.md

 ![Flow chart](https://github.com/qiyf/images/blob/master/flow_chart.png)

-We further provide step-by-step instructions below to simulate the structure of chromosome 1 from GM12878 cells.
+We further provide step-by-step instructions below to simulate the structure of a 25 MB long region of chromosome 1 from GM12878 cells.
 All the executable scripts are provided in the [`./example/`](./example/) folder.

-A [python script](./runMolecularDynamics/main.py) is also provided to set up simulations for other chromosomes from different cell types.
+**To simulate chromosome regions from other cell types with different lengths**, we recommend using the [python script](./runMolecularDynamics/main.py) that is more comprehensive.
 It streamlines all the steps below together and can launch multiple parallel simulations.
 See [README](./runMolecularDynamics/README.md) for its detailed usage.

 ### I) Process Epigenomics Data